awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 You can connect to an Amazon RDS MySQL DB instance by using tools like the MySQL command line utility\.
 For more information on using the MySQL client, go to [mysql \- The MySQL Command Line Tool](http://dev.mysql.com/doc/refman/5.6/en/mysql.html) in the MySQL documentation\.
 One GUI\-based application you can use to connect is MySQL Workbench\.
 For more information, go to the [Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.
 For information about installing MySQL \(including the MySQL client\), see [Installing and Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

 Two common causes of connection failures to a new DB instance are:
-+ The DB instance was created using a security group that does not authorize connections from the device or Amazon EC2 instance where the MySQL application or utility is running\.
++ The DB instance was created using a security group that doesn't authorize connections from the device or Amazon EC2 instance where the MySQL application or utility is running\.
 If the DB instance was created in a VPC, it must have a VPC security group that authorizes the connections\.
+For more information, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.

+  You can add or edit an inbound rule in the security group\.
+For **Source**, choose **My IP**\.
+This allows access to the DB instance from the IP address detected in your browser\.

   If the DB instance was created outside of a VPC, it must have a DB security group that authorizes the connections\.
-For more information, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.
 + The DB instance was created using the default port of 3306, and your company has firewall rules blocking connections to that port from devices in your company network\.
 To fix this failure, recreate the instance with a different port\.

 You can use SSL encryption on connections to an Amazon RDS MySQL DB instance\.
 For information, see [Using SSL with a MySQL DB Instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.
 If you are using IAM database authentication, you must use an SSL connection\.
 For information, see [IAM Database Authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.